mobxjs/serializr/README.md

 ## PropSchema

-Prop schemas contain the strategy on how individual fields should be serialized.
+PropSchemas contain the strategy on how individual fields should be serialized.
 It denotes whether a field is a primitive, list, whether it needs to be aliased, refers to other model objects etc.
-Propschemas are composable.
+PropSchemas are composable.
 See the API section below for the details, but these are the built-in property schemas:

 -   `primitive()`: Serialize a field as primitive value
 -   `identifier()`: Serialize a field as primitive value, use it as identifier when serializing references (see `reference`)